Learn

 Add structured data

 Implement JSON-LD schemas for your Organization, Products, FAQs, and HowTo guides.
-This is the single biggest lever.
+Foglift's Q2 2026 sample found 29.6% of domains had no JSON-LD.

 Write Q&A content